-GOAL: Determine funding sources and adequately fund city services including st aff retention and recruitment.
-Strategies Progress 1.
-Create budget workshop to discuss options and make divisions to inform and educate citizens.
-Workshops held on March 25, 2019 and June 24, 2019 2.
-Explore and evaluate different funding models to address infrastructure and personnel needs.
-Presented Council at both workshops.
-3. Research what compensation packages are necessary to retain experienced team members.
-Evaluated in Spring 2019.
-4. Determine what compensation packages are necessary to recruit top quality personnel in the needed departments and positions.
-Evaluated in Spring 2019.
-5. Develop a training budget for employee retention to create and maintain a culture of professionalism.
-Included in the FY20 Budget.
+GOAL: Determine funding sources and adequately fund city services including s staff retention and recruitment. - - Strategies Progress 1.
+Create budget workshop to discuss options and make divisions to inform Workshops held on March 25, 2019 and and educate citizens.
+June 24, 2019 2.
+Explore and evaluate different funding models to address infrastructure Presented Council at both workshops. and personnel needs.
+3. Research what compensation packages are necessary to retain experienced Evaluated in Spring 2019. team members.
+4. Determine what compensation packages are necessary to recruit top Evaluated in Spring 2019. quality personnel in the needed departments and positions.
+5. Develop a training budget for employee retention to create and maintain a Included in the FY20 Proposed Budget. culture of professionalism.
 6. Improve/increase our benefit package to ensure job retention.
-Included in the FY20 Budget.
+Included in the FY20 Proposed Budget.